 Drinking a mixture of natural salt and water is nothing new; it has been used as a remedy around the globe for centuries.
 Both anecdotal and scientific evidence support its use for the following:

-Hydration: Yes, we are told to drink more water, and while most people do need to drink more water, it is possible to drink too much.
+Yes, we are told to drink more water.
+While most people do need to drink more water, it is possible to drink too much.
 According to Matt Stone, author of Eat for Heat: A Metabolic Approach to Food and Drink, consuming too much plain water can actually cause the body to become over-diluted.

 Stone says, “No other creature is so removed from its instinctual programming to the point of accidentally over drinking.”
 Consuming water with natural salt allows the body to absorb and use the water you are taking in.